idea4good/GuiLiteSamples/doc/Serial.md

 # How to use serial with Android phone？
 With the help of serial calbe, you can connect external device with Android phone.
-In this case, the external device is PC,
+In this case, the external device is PC.

 ## Prerequisite
 In order to tranform USB singal of Android phone to serial signal, you need some hardeare here.
 ### Android phone with micro USB port(support OTG)
-OTG to TTL serial adapter(手机USB转串口TTL适配器).
+OTG to UART bridge(手机USB转串口TTL适配器) -- CP210x-Silicon Labs will be recommended.
-### Android phone with type-c USB port
+### Or Android phone with type-c USB port
-1. Type-c to USB adaptor.
+1. Type-c to USB adapter.
-2. USB to TTL serial adapter.
+2. USB to UART bridge -- CP210x-Silicon Labs will be recommended.
-3. Connet 1 & 2, you got a adapter of type-c to TTL serial.
+3. Connet 1 & 2, you got a type-c to UART bridge.
 ### PC side
-USB to TTL serial adapter.
+USB to UART bridge -- CP210x-Silicon Labs will be recommended.

-**Note: You can also choose RS232 serial port as well.**
+**Note: UART has TTL/RS232 types, choose one of them to use**

 ## How to connect?
 Connect them like this: